-Of course, the best tea for you will always depend on your taste.
-However, here are some of the most popular black teas, with a brief explanation of what do they taste like:
+Of course, the best tea for you depends on your taste.
+However, here are some of the most popular black teas, with a brief explanation of what they taste like:

 Lapsang Souchong.
 Indeed, smoky Lapsang Souchong is not everyone's cup of tea.
 However, its bold and unforgettable flavor profile put it into the top ranks for many.
 According to legends, Lapsang Souchong is the first black to exist.
 It comes from the Wuyi Mountains in Fujian Province — the birthplace of all tea.
 Farmers process the tea leaves in unique houses called Qing Lou (青楼).
 The process includes a stage of drying over pine trees.
 The resulting taste is indeed very smoky with a pronounced pinewood scent.
 The brew is very balanced with a pleasant sweetness.
 When drinking a quality Lapsang Souchong tea, you'll notice its smokey profile lasts to the very end of the tea ritual, throughout multiple brews.

 There is also a delicious alternative to this tea — Non-Smoky Lapsang Souchong, for those who wish to drink a cup of hong cha that's not as smokey this day or that.